 The gentleman naturalist Joseph Banks travelled with Cook on the Endeavour during its 1768–71 voyage.
 Wealthy enough to indulge his interests, Banks paid for another botanist, Daniel Solander, and three draughtsmen or artists to join the expedition.
 Banks’s and Solander’s collections of plants and their descriptions laid the foundations for modern New Zealand botany.
 Although Banks declined to accompany Cook on his second voyage, he maintained his interest in New Zealand until his death in 1820.

-Cook and his companions also discovered Polynesia, although the name did not become current until the 19th century.
-The three voyages touched all three corners of the Polynesian triangle – Hawaii, Easter Island and New Zealand – and Cook and his associates recognised that ‘the same nation’ was spread over a vast extent of ocean.
+Cook's three voyages touched all three corners of the Polynesian triangle – Hawaii, Easter Island and New Zealand – and Cook and his associates recognised that ‘the same nation’ was spread over a vast extent of ocean.
 The scientist Johann Reinhold Forster, who travelled on the second voyage, identified what became known as the Austronesian language group.

 Because James Cook had done such a thorough job of charting New Zealand, explorers and navigators who came to New Zealand after him tended to use the country as a base or way station to other more challenging destinations.